tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 In fact, this approach works whenever the number of possible values of the sum is polynomial in $n$ (since we are only allowed a polynomial number of gates).
 The number of possible values of the sum is $n(2^m-1)+1$, so we can use the exact same approach to sum any polynomial number of $m=O(\log{n})$-bit numbers (for the threshold sums, we can weight a bit in position $i$ with weight $2^i$).

 The last step is to extend this to $n$-bit numbers.
 Consider the $n \times n$ bit array that stacks all of the numbers on top of each other.
 We can organize these bits into groups of $\log{n}$ columns, and label each group as even or odd in a striped fashion.
 When we add a single even group, the result will have at most $2 \log{n}$ bits, which means that the it would not reach the next even group.
-Thus, we can add all of the bits in all of the even groups, and then add the odd groups, and issue a final addition to add then together.
+Thus, we can add all of the bits in all of the even groups, and then add the odd groups, and issue a final addition to add them together.

 Multiplication can be reformulated as iterated addition, which implies that multiplying two numbers is also in $TC_0$.